أَمَّنْ خَلَقَ السَّمَاوَاتِ وَالْأَرْضَ وَأَنزَلَ لَكُم مِّنَ السَّمَاء مَاء فَأَنبَتْنَا بِهِ حَدَائِقَ ذَاتَ بَهْجَةٍ

 مَّا كَانَ لَكُمْ أَن تُنبِتُوا شَجَرَهَا أَإِلَهٌ مَّعَ اللَّهِ بَلْ هُمْ قَوْمٌ يَعْدِلُونَ

 The Pakistan Forest Institute, Peshawar (PFI) is working for the improvement of Environment, its conservation and the natural resources of the country by conducting research on various environmental issues and imparting training in the specialized field of forestry and allied disciplines.
 This organization is coordinating with all the national and international agencies related to forestry research as a part of its routine activity.
 Moreover, it has the capability to deal with current forestry challenges like desertification, arid zone afforestation, reclamation of waterlogged and saline soils through biological measures and conservation of biodiversity issues related to major flora and fauna in the country.
 It has also capabilities to conduct research on wood and wood-based products in the country and give guidelines to the industry working in these areas.
 Of course, the protection of watersheds and improvement of rangelands is an integral part of the system.
-In this context, the cooperation extended by the Environment Department through the provision of various projects for the improvement of environment and poverty alleviation is praiseworthy.
+In this context, the cooperation extended by the Climate Change, Forestry, Environment and Wildlife Department, Government of Khyber Pakhtunkhwa through the provision of various projects for the improvement of environment and poverty alleviation is praiseworthy.

 Pakistan Forest Institute (PFI) was established in 1947 at Faisalabad in order to complete the training of the students who had migrated to Pakistan after independence.
 In April, 1948 the PFI was shifted to Upper Topa, Murree hills and then in October, 1951 to Abbottabad.
 The construction of its present permanent building complex in the Peshawar University Campus was started in 1955 and completed over a period of about 10 years.
 During this period, main building consisting of offices, laboratories and workshops, students’ hostels and residential colony were constructed.